bcomnes/jsonfeed-to-rss/README.md

   managingEditor,
   webMaster,
-  idIsPermalink: false, // if guid is the permalink, you can set this true category, // array of categories ttl, skipHours, skipDays,
+  idIsPermalink: false, // if guid is the permalink, you can set this true category, // array of categories.. will attempt to use iTunes categories if available ttl, skipHours, skipDays,